Tastefulventure

 I had never tried Ginger Beer before.
 I’ve had Ginger Ale, but that is not the same.
 Ginger Beer is a non-alcoholic beverage that has a bit of a kick to it.
 Which is maybe where the term ‘mule’ comes from (kicks like a mule) at least that’s my thought.

 A Moscow Mule is also know as Vodka buck, it’s a buck made with high quality Vodka, spicy Ginger Beer, and a Lime wedge in a Copper cup.
-Thanks Wikipedia!
+Thanks Traditional Moscow Mule

 So now let’s talk about what kind of Ginger Beer to use.
 I scoured the shelves through the grocery stores reading the back of every label making sure to find one that was Gluten Free and not full of sugar and un-natural things like ingredients I can’t pronounce.
 I found this one called Reed’s Extra Ginger Brew at my local health foods store.
 It’s non GMO, Gluten Free and only has natural ingredients.
 To me that’s important.